MahdiMashrur/Awesome-Application-Security-Checklist/README.md

+CI & CD
+ Audit your design and implementation with unit/integration tests coverage.
+ Use a code review process and disregard self-approval.
+ Ensure that all components of your services are statically scanned by AV software before pushing to production, including vendor libraries and other dependencies.
+ Design a rollback solution for deployments.

 ##### PEOPLE
 - [ ] Set up an email (e.g. security@coolcorp.io) and a page for security researchers to report vulnerabilities.
 - [ ] Depending on what you are making, limit access to your user databases.